montanaflynn/golang-docker-cache/README.md

 # Golang Docker Dependency Cache

 If you've switched to go modules you might have found your docker builds have slowed down due `go build` needing to recompile all the dependencies even if they have already been downloaded or vendored.

+For the simple program in this repo with a single dependency I was able to get 4x improvement over doing no dependency caching and 3x compared to using `go mod download` as the dependency cache.

-There is an [open issue](https://github.com/golang/go/issues/27719) but until it's built into the `go` cli this will cause your builds to be much faster.
+There is an [open issue](https://github.com/golang/go/issues/27719) but until it's built into the `go` cli this could make your builds much faster.

 ## Usage